 Girls from all over.
 7 hours ahead of London, I now have the pleasure of waking up to nice messages that my friends wrote in their evening.
 On Wednesday they’re thoughtfully asking how my first day went, and there’s also one from a friend’s friend who lives here, inviting me to join her and her visiting friend for drinks at Marina Bay Sands on Friday after work, celebrating that we both arrived.
 I was feeling a bit funny about the prospect of being alone on Friday night (my flatmates are leaving for Bali after work) so that’s nice!
 I then arrange to go for drinks next week with a British travel writer I met in November, who lives in my street — she’ll bring some other girls that I can meet.
 As I get into the office, the four girls in my team, all at my age and from Korea, Indonesia, Thailand and Vietnam respectively, are excitedly arranging team dinner tonight with our director.
 We’re going to a Russian place on nearby Duxton Hill in Tanjong Pagar.
 Finally, to prove how small the (my) world is, a Singaporean journalist friend of my Russian friend messages me, ‘Hi Camilla — any friend of N’s is a friend of mine!
 I would definitely love to get together.
 Have you heard of Mikkeller beer?
 I’m a big fan of it (as I am most things Danish), and they’ve just opened a bar here.
 I know the owners well, as they import all sorts of unusual and great beer (another thing I love), and we’ll be starting up a local chapter of the Mikkeller Running Club very soon – you should join!
 I am running off to a meeting, but will dig into my calendar after and throw out some dates for getting together!’
 When I meet her other friend in the kitchen, she says it was quite a ballsy move of my to go here, and I promise to tell her my story over drinks after work one day.
 Later, a third friend of my friend, Taiwanese, grew up in Australia, studied in the UK, works here as a consultant, suggests going for brunch or hiking next week.

 Employment Pass.
 Fearing to waste a lot of valuable time, I bring along my laptop when I go to the MoM (Ministry of Manpower) down by the river to get my employment pass sorted.
-Not necessary at all: as with everything in Singapore, the process is extremely quick and smooth.
-The calm and smiling officials call me up within seconds of my appointment time, and the formalities take less than three minutes.
-They’ll send the pass in a few days, and then I can stay working here for two years (and potentially renew it by then).
+Not necessary at all: as with everything else in Singapore, this process is extremely quick and smooth.
+The calm and smiling officials call me up within seconds of my appointment time, and the formalities take less than 3 minutes to process.
+They’ll send the pass in a few days, and then I can stay working here for 2 years (and potentially renew it by then).

 It’s All Coming Together.
 Walking through cute Tanjong Pagar after work with my colleagues to get to the Russian place, I spot the pretty little Mavrx Coffee Apothecary on Duxton Hill, which stocks beans from Allpress, my absolute favourite favourite (Kiwi) coffee.
 Seeing a sign featuring the well-known takeaway-cup hanging outside the hip spot, which, judging from the appearance, might as well have been a stylish interior design shop, feels very safe.
 Allpress in Redchurch Street, Shoreditch is where I had my last breakfast before leaving town.
 It was a beautiful sunny morning, last Saturday, and I went with three sweet friends.
 I know the world is bigger than cool coffee chains but it’s no shame to appreciate a bit of familiar quality.